Aeronautical Society of India: Activities

-The Society's activities include fraternization among professionals, promotion of aeronautical activities and policy and increased awareness of indigenous / international information/events through lectures, workshops and seminars on subject of topical interest.
+The Society's activities include fraternization among professionals, promotion of aeronautical activities and policy and increased awareness of indigenous / international information/events through lectures, workshops and seminars.

 The Society also conducts examinations in aeronautical engineering twice a year.
 A pass in this examination has been recognized by the Central Government in the Ministry of education as being equivalent to a degree in Aerospace Engineering from an Indian University.
 Approximately 50 candidates professional graduate every year.
 The Society is thus rendering a yeoman's service by giving an opportunity to the young to acquire in Aerospace field without straining the educational system and providing flexibility to students to undertake this on a time flexibility basis.
 It also provides a centralized library facility to its members and students.

 The Society publishes a quarterly journal containing Research Papers, Technical Papers, Full length Papers and Students papers on various facets of aeronautical and Aerospace sciences and a Monthly Newsletter.

-The Society conducts and Annual Essay competition to recognize and encourage talent among students, engineers and scientist, and awards prizes to winners.
+The Society conducts an Annual Essay competition to recognize and encourage talent among students, engineers and scientist.

-The Society also confers a number of awards for contributions in fundamental / applied research in the field of aeronautics and space, every year.
+The Society also confers a number of awards annually for contributions in fundamental / applied research in the field of aeronautics and space.

 The society also conduct international conference about manufacturing, R&D with major aerospace companies such as Rolls-Royce, Airbus, and Boeing.
 A national conference is offered to have better industry interaction, mostly in Bangalore, Mumbai and Delhi.

 The society also partly fund to the Indian student who want to release their paper worldwide with technical support.